 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for the Final Project – Discussion Board Briefing.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for the Discussion on Sweden's Criminal Justice System.
 The thread must be 800–1,200 words, include at least 5 citations in current APA format, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 250 words and include at least 1 citation in current APA format.

 The student will create a 10–17-slide PowerPoint Presentation (with additional slides as a reference section) based upon his/her analysis of an assigned criminal justice system other than the United States.
 In the presentation, the student will analyze the assigned country and the entire criminal justice system in that country.
 Additionally students will examine the effectiveness of the criminal justice system, the human rights aspect of the country’s criminal justice system, and compare the system to major criminal justice tenants in the Holy Bible.
 Each slide must have 200–350 words of bulleted or paragraph speakers notes.
 A minimum of 8 scholarly sources and the Holy Bible must be used.
 Additionally, the student must use animations, transitions, and graphics to reflect graduate level research.
-The student must review the Mini-Scenario PowerPoint Project Instructions and Grading Rubric for the unique and challenging way the student will complete this research paper.
+The student must review the Scenario Presentation Assignment Instructions and Scenario Presentation Grading Rubrics for the unique and challenging way the student will complete this research paper.